IBM/trusted-service-identity/docs/spire-helm.md

 kubectl -n tornjak delete po spire-server-0
 ```

-New pod should be created using the newly created secret with key and certs.
+New `spire-server-0` pod should be re-created using the newly created secret
+containing key and certs.

 ### Ingress for TLS/mTLS
 As we setup HTTP ingress to Tornjak server earlier, to take advantage of the